 Don’t do it.
 Just don’t do it.
 Don’t ever do it.
 Don’t ask me if I want to read your work via a Facebook or Twitter ping, either.
 Follow submission guidelines and get your work to an agent or editor the way everyone else does.

 Don’t use an agent or editor’s page as a billboard for your stuff.
-Not only is it annoying, but I guarantee that any such posts to my page will get deleted, which takes time, which will only make it even more annoying.
+Not only is it annoying, but I guarantee that any such posts often get deleted, which takes time, which will only make it even more annoying.
 And forget about trying to pal up to an agent or editor by sending those quizzes or game invitations — we may be “friends” on Facebook but we’re not that kind of friends, and my real life friends know better than to waste their time (and mine) with that nonsense.

 There are a few blunders in the invitation arena, too.
 Don’t invite me to Events unless I actually know you.
 No book signings if I’m not a real friend of yours, no virtual launch parties, no poetry slams or what have you.

 The new thing people are doing is adding me as a co-worker.
 They click that they work as “Writer” or “In publishing” or whatever, and they mark us as working together.
 Then I have to go to my profile and say to ignore this work information.
 Please stop doing that.
-It started happening like two weeks ago, for some reason, and it’s maddening.
 I work alone at home and I know, for a fact, who my co-workers are.
 They’re two pugs named Gertie and Olive.
 And a baby named Theo.
 These people adding me as a peer on Facebook are not them.

 Another abuse of the Internet is adding my email address to mailing lists and newsletters.
-I’ve had authors do this.
+I’ve had many authors do this.
 They will add me to either their newsletter or add my email to another social networking site where they want to connect with me, and I get deluged in emails that I didn’t ask for.
 Do not sign anyone up for anything without their permission by using their email address.
 This should be common sense but you’d be surprised at how often it happens.
 It’s also illegal, and it could get you banned from your mail marketing client if someone were to complain.
 So if you value your relationship with Mail Chimp, and the agent you’re trying to target, rethink this strategy to drum up interest in your creative writing blog/ebook/whatever.